learning-zone/javascript-basics/README.md

 * The product you have is an edge case, for example very high traffic sites where every millisecond of performance means a difference of millions of dollars.
 * Your product by definition is so dependent on scripting that it makes more sense to maintain a “basic” version rather than enhancing one (Maps, email clients, feed readers).

+**When to use progressive enhancement**
+* Regardless of environment and ability you deliver a product that works.
+* When a new browser comes out or a browser extension becomes widely adopted you can enhance to yet another level without having to touch the original solution — graceful degradation would require you to alter the original solution.
+* You allow technology to be what it is supposed to be — an aid to reach a goal faster than without it, not a “must” to be able to reach a goal in the first place.
+* If you need to add new features, you can do so after checking if they are supported at a certain stage, or you can add it to the most basic level of functionality and make it better in more sophisticated environments.
+In any case, the maintenance happens at the same spot and not in two different places.
+Keeping a progressively enhanced product up-to-date is much less work than maintaining two versions.

 #### Q. In JavaScript, why is the “this” operator inconsistent?
 *TODO*
 #### Q. How accidental closures might cause memory leaks in IE?